5 Ways to Encourage Yourself

 Feed yourself positive self talk.
 Have you ever stopped and paid attention to what you say to yourself?
 It is very important that we feed our minds with good words.
 Do you have the same broken record of phrases that you say to yourself over and over?
 Perhaps when you are tired, frustrated or sad?
 I encourage you to take some time this week to be intentional about paying attention to that broken record.
 If it is positive and uplifting, good job!
 If it's not, try replacing the negatives with some positive.
 Or possibly use that as a sign that you need to pause and rest or get something to eat.
 You may just be tired and hungry!

 Feed yourself life giving nutritional food.
-The simple truth is we feel better when we eat whole non processes foods.
+The simple truth is we feel better when we eat whole non processed foods.
 We will feel better as a whole when we eat good food.
 Start small.
 Pick a vegetable a week and incorporate it into your weekly meals.
 Drink more water.
 Experiment with new recipes.
 Make eating healthier fun.
 Find whole foods that you enjoy and focus on those.

 5. Support yourself- Support yourself by taking care of you.
 You only get one mind and one body in this life.
 Be sure to take time for personal self care.
 Alone time.
 Time to recharge.
 Physical activity that you enjoy.
 Develop morning and evening routines.
 Be intentional of the little things you want in your life.
 Write them down.
 Put them somewhere you will see them.
 Check off daily routines until they become habits.
 We can't support, help or take care of others if we are trying to give out of an empty vessel.
-You will begin to feel better about your life when you are supporting yourself physically, emotionally and spiritually.
+You will begin to feel better about your life when you are supporting yourself physically, emotionally, mentally and spiritually.